Path Partitions of Phylogenetic Networks: Unrooted forest-based networks

 \begin{proof} First note that the problem is in NP, since a forest can serve as a certificate that can be verified in polynomial time.
 We next show that the problem is NP-complete under Turing reductions, via the problem of partitioning an undirected graph into two induced paths, which we call the 2-path partition problem for the duration of the proof.
 Recall that to achieve this, we assume access to a polynomial-time algorithm $A$ that can recognize unrooted forest-based networks, and show that this can be used to solve the 2-path partition problem in polynomial time.

 Let $G$ be an instance of 2-path partition, where $G$ is assumed to be of minimum degree at least $3$.
 In particular, $G$ has no leaves.
+We may assume that for every vertex $v \in V(G)$, the graph $G - v$ obtained by removing $v$ is not an induced path, since such instances are easy to recognize in polynomial time.
+Therefore, if $G$ can be partitioned into two induced paths, these paths have at least two vertices.
 Let $Q = \{w,x,y,z\}$ be a set of four distinct vertices of $G$.
 Define the graph $G(Q)$ as follows: for every $u \in Q$, create a new vertex $u'$, and add the edge $u' u$.
 In other words, attach new leaves adjacent to $w', x', y', z'$ to $w, x, y, z$, respectively.

 For each subset $Q$ of four distinct vertices of $G$, execute $A$ on input $G(Q)$.
 If there is at least one $G(Q)$ that is forest-based according to $A$, then we return that $G$ can be partitioned into two induced paths.
 Otherwise we return that no such partition exists.